FusionX9000/datagrid-test/README.md

 ## How to Run
+1. Download/Clone repository.
-1. Launch problem.html in your browser.
+2. Launch problem.html from your browser.
-2. Enter the values for the arrays.
+3. Enter the values for the arrays.
-3. If an answer is possible, it'll print the steps.
+4. If an answer is possible, it'll print the steps.
 Otherwise, it'll print an error.